jrean/laravel-user-verification/README.md

 ## Errors

 This package throws several exceptions.
-You are free to use `try/catch` statements or to rely on Laravel built-in exceptions handling.
+You are free to use `try/catch` statements or to rely on the Laravel built-in exceptions handling.

 * `ModelNotCompliantException`